 Is there a cost to attend PDAP?

-PDAP is a 100% free program that is funded by the community.
+PDAP’s recovery program and social activities are available at no cost.
+Counseling services are available on a generous sliding scale fee structure.
 PDAP does not want money to get in the way of anyone who needs help and support with their recovery.
-Once you join PDAP, you are more than welcome to utilize our resources and meet with our staff as much as you need.
-In the end, PDAP’s goal is to help you get healthy, happy, and sober!
+PDAP’s goal is to help you get healthy, happy, and sober!

 Is the Older Group the same as Younger Group?

-The Younger Group is for teens who are 12-17 years old.
-The Older Group is for adolescents aged 18-25 years old.
+The Younger Group is for teens who are from 14 years old through high school.
+The Older Group is for adolescents who are out of high school and aged 18-25 years old.
 There is not only a difference between the ages in these two groups but also the activities.
 The group meetings and activities for the Older Group are designed for young adults who are transitioning into college and the work force.

 Can I bring a friend?

 Wanting to bring your friends is completely understandable.
 We want this to be a safe place for you.
-If your friend is ready to make a change then they are welcome to the PDAP experience.
+If your friend is ready to make a change they are welcome to contact us and schedule an intake to join the PDAP experience.
 If your friend isn’t ready to make a change, then it will be difficult for you to gain anything out of the experience.

 My parents are making me go but I don’t want to go.
 Should I still come?